 *If you don’t have a scanner, you can use the Notes App on your phone to scan pages for your class.
 Just go to the yellow and white notepad icon labeled “Notes” (if you have an iPhone) and click on it.
 Start a new note.

 Then, in this new note, click on the camera icon.
 Then choose “scan” from the pop-up menu.
 Place the camera over the book page as if you were taking a photo of it.
 Instead of a photo, it will scan the page.
-Make sure you click “save” or the scan won’t be save to notes!
+Ensure you click “save,” or the scan won’t be saved to notes!
 The Keynotes book doesn’t scan very well because the text is so light, but the Azar grammar workbook scans beautifully.

 Then, these extra scans will be the structured grammar add-on to your course.
-They can serve as extra grammar practice for students who need a bit more handholding and sentence modeling or those who simply feel more in-control of their studies by completing explicit, traditional grammar exercises.
+They can serve as extra grammar practice for students who need more handholding and sentence modeling or those who simply feel more in control of their studies by completing explicit, traditional grammar exercises.

 Materials for Writing Classes